-The defense attorneys at Villani & DeLuca, P.C. have represented individuals throughout the entire array of criminal matters, including theft, assault, disorderly conduct, resisting arrest, fake ID, underage drinking, and more.
+If you have been arrested or are under investigation for a criminal offense in New Jersey, it is critical you contact an experienced and knowledgeable NJ criminal defense lawyer to assist you right away.
+When searching for an NJ criminal defense attorney, you must evaluate their reputation, background, and experience.
+Our criminal attorneys at Villani & DeLuca, P.C. are committed to providing strategic and aggressive representation with our client's best interests in mind, and will make every effort to obtain the best result possible.
+The defense attorneys at Villani & DeLuca, P.C. have represented individuals throughout the State of New Jersey on all criminal matters, including drug offenses, theft, assault, disorderly conduct, resisting arrest, fake ID, underage drinking, and more.
 Since no two cases are alike, we will spend the time to understand the facts and nuances in your case to assist you with the strongest defense.
 Whether this is your first criminal charge or if you have prior convictions on your record, we are here to help you get the best results possible in your criminal case.

+At Villani & DeLuca, P.C., our priority is getting you results.
+With experience representing clients charged with crimes throughout New Jersey, we have the knowledge and skill to thoroughly evaluate your case and strategize legal defenses that can be used to defend you against these allegations.
+We pride ourselves on treating clients with professionalism, courtesy and compassion.
+Carmine R. Villani, Esq., founding partner of Villani & DeLuca, P.C., is a former Municipal Prosecutor and is an experienced New Jersey criminal defense lawyer.
+Mr. Villani represents clients with superior criminal defense representation in all areas of New Jersey.
 When you need a criminal lawyer in NJ, you can't afford to waste time before seeking representation to defend yourself and your rights in court; your choice of legal counsel is important.
 We can help protect your rights from after your arrest through your trial and possible expungement.
 Our experienced criminal lawyers in New Jersey will handle the negotiations with the prosecution and judge, seeking reduced or dismissed charges.

-If you or a family member have been charged with, or are being investigated for a criminal offense contact Partner, Carmine R. Villani, Esq. or Associate, Timothy L. Horn, Esq. at 732-965-3350 to schedule a free initial consultation.
+If you or a family member have been charged with, or are being investigated for a criminal offense contact Partner, Carmine R. Villani, Esq. or Associate, Timothy L. Horn, Esq. at 732-709-7757 to schedule a free initial consultation.

 Assault Offenses (N.J.S.A.
 2C:12-1) – In New Jersey, an assault occurs when a person injures or attempts to injure another person without legal justification.
 Assault can be charged as either a simple assault or an aggravated assault.